openbsdissecu-re/www/README.md

 # OpenBSD is Secure!

-https://openbsdissecu.re/ exists to clean up misrepresentations of isopenbsdsecu.re
+https://openbsdissecu.re/ exists to clean up misinterpretations of isopenbsdsecu.re